Cosby1992/BigProject/README.md

 ## Stage 3
 The solution to this stage can be found in the `stage3.txt` file.

+## Stage 4
+The solution to this stage can be found in the `stage4.txt` file.

 ## Focus of interest
 Predictions of cryptocurrency values.